+A last and final warning may be combined with a suspension, demotion, and/or salary decrease as a form(s) of discipline.
 A suspension is a period in which the employee is not to report to work and may or may not be paid based on the nature of the suspension.
 In the case of disciplinary suspensions, the employee will not be paid; the employee may receive pay during the period of an investigatory suspension.

 During a suspension, the employee is relieved of his job assignments because of serious or repeated instances of misconduct and shall forfeit pay lost as a result of the suspension.
-In situations where there is not a specific instance of conduct that is so unacceptable to justify termination, but a pattern of conduct exists where the employee has continually engaged in one minor infraction of the rules after another and has received a documented verbal and/or written warning for rule infractions, an employee may be suspended.